RichardCoffee/privacy-my-way/readme.txt

 4. Go to the Plugins screen and click Activate.
 5. Either click on the Settings link, or go to Dashboard -> Setting -> Privacy My Way, to edit and save the options.

+Note:  If an error occurs when attempting to activate the plugin, then check the plugin directory and make sure that the plugin directory name does not have a version number.
+If it does, you will need to remove the version number from the directory name before the plugin can be activated.

 = Manual =

 This is your best option, although if you have gotten this far you probably don't need these instructions.